kirils-savinihs/stock-analyser/README.md

 # stock-analyser

-This project gathers, calculates and sends information about stocks and then gives it to various clients via their e-mails.
-The information provided by this service allows clients to decide whether they want to invest or sell stocks.
+This project gathers, sorts and sends information about stocks and then sends it to clients via email.
+The information provided by this service allows clients to decide whether they want to buy or sell stocks.
 This service is supposed to be a daily information provider to clients that are interested in it.

 ## Getting Started

 Clone or download this repository to your device.
-Open the project in IntelliJ Idea, Eclipse or other java editing program.
+Open the project in IntelliJ Idea, Eclipse or other IDE for Java.

 ### Prerequisites

-1)Working MySQL database

-2)MySQL Workbench
+1) MySQL Community Server 8.0.12 (MySQL Workbench recommended)

+2) Java 8

-2.1)Create a database
+3) Create a table with clients in database

 ```
 Create database database_activity with a table Clients which has a
 column named eMail where you have stored Client’s e-mails.
-Then store some e-mails in it.
+Then store some e-mail addresses in it.
 ```

-3)Change in StockSorting StockSorting constructor the password value in "abcd1234" according to your MySQL workbench password
+3)Add your mysql root password to the constructor of StockSorting class

 ```
 public StockSorting() {